FOC (Firm Order Commitment)

-An FOC is provided by the losing service provider (also may be known as current service provider).
-This is done in response to a port order issued to them to move a number from that providers’ network to another (known as the winning or new service provider) service providers’ network.
-A FOC is a positive order acceptance response and includes the date the losing/current carrier will release the number to port to the winning/new service provider.
+FOCs are provided by the losing service provider (also known as a current service provider).
+This is done in response to a port order issued to them to move a number from that provider’s network to another (known as the winning or new service provider) service provider’s network.

 More information on FOC